Sump Pump Replacement Service

 Don’t put your home’s foundation at risk for damage or lose your treasured mementos in a basement flood.
 Schedule a sump pump inspection or replacement service today.
 Our team of expert plumbers will assess your needs and recommend a solution that’s suitable for you and your home.
 If it’s time to replace your unit, they’ll expertly remove the old pump and install a brand new one, giving you peace of mind.
 Don’t try to tackle this project alone.
 A professional plumber will make sure your pump’s wiring is correct and everything is installed perfectly so you get as many years out of your investment as possible.

 Avoid the major headaches and unnecessary expense that comes with a flooded basement.
-If you’re in the Charleston, Columbia, Ladson, or Lexington, South Carolina area, contact the professionals at Plumb Pro® to make your appointment now!
+If you’re in the Charleston, South Carolina area, contact the professionals at Plumb Pro® to make your appointment now!
 We’ve been serving our customers for over 20 years, and all our work is 100% satisfaction guaranteed.